JFCaBa/crypto_bot/README.md

    pip install -r requirements.txt
    ```

-4. Install TA-Lib (follow platform-specific instructions):

-   - macOS: `brew install ta-lib`
-   - Linux: `apt-get install ta-lib`
-   - Windows: Download and install from [TA-Lib](https://ta-lib.org/hdr_dw.html)

-5. Create a configuration file (copy from the example):
+4. Create a configuration file (copy from the example):

    ```bash
    cp config.example.json config.json
    ```

-6. Edit the configuration file with your exchange API keys and settings
+5. Edit the configuration file with your exchange API keys and settings

 ## Usage